JamierWaugh/c4029539_csc1034_practical-1/doc/END_REPORT.md

 ---
 For version control, I had to learn how to push to a git repository, I did this using git bash.
 This took awhile to get the hang of but I feel confident in creating and updating git repositories now using this software.
 Furthermore, I enjoyed the more professional formating with all the documentation and requirements I had to read through and produce as it gave me a glimpse into what a future career may look like.

 Markdown, I have never used markdown before and have found it difficult to learn but I believe I am starting to understand it.
-I have learnt its use by creating a more legible reading experience for repositories than just using text files.
+I have learnt its use by creating a more legible reading experience for repositories than just using text files compared to file formats such as word as it contains version history.

 For the programming: